 The Company determined the fair market value of the derivative financial liability to be nil as of December 31, 2022 as no change of control transaction had been consummated prior to the termination of the amended BMS CLA on February 21, 2023.
-The Company considered the probability of a change of control transaction occurring before the Termination Date to be remote.
-This resulted in the derecognition of the derivative financial liability for the year ended December 31, 2022.
+This resulted in the derecognition of the derivative financial liability for the year ended December 31, 2022

-Accordingly, the Company recorded a \$2.8 million gain within "Other non-operating (losses) / gains" in the year ended December 31, 2022
+Accordingly, the Company recorded a \$2.8 million gain within "Other non-operating (losses) / gains" in the year ended December 31, 2022 and no such gains or losses were recorded in the year ended December 31, 2023.